-- · the ability of our Board of Directors to issue preferred stock with voting or other rights or preferences; - · limitations on the ability of stockholders to amend our charter documents, including stockholder supermajority voting requirements; - the inability of stockholders to act by written consent or to call special meetings; - · requirements that special meetings of our stockholders may only be called by the Board of Directors; and - advance notice procedures our stockholders must comply with in order to nominate candidates for election to our Board of Directors or to place stockholders' proposals on the agenda for consideration at meetings of stockholders.
+- the ability of our Board of Directors to issue preferred stock with voting or other rights or preferences; - limitations on the ability of stockholders to amend our charter documents, including stockholder supermajority voting requirements; - the inability of stockholders to act by written consent or to call special meetings; - requirements that special meetings of our stockholders may only be called by the Board of Directors; and - advance notice procedures our stockholders must comply with in order to nominate candidates for election to our Board of Directors or to place stockholders' proposals on the agenda for consideration at meetings of stockholders.

 On September 20, 2011, our Board of Directors approved the adoption of a stockholder rights plan.
 The rights plan was implemented through our entry into a rights agreement with Continental Stock Transfer & Trust Company, as rights agent, and the declaration of a non-taxable dividend distribution of one preferred stock purchase right (each, a Right) for each outstanding share of our common stock.
 The dividend was paid on October 7, 2011 to holders of record as of that date.
 Each right is attached to and trades with the associated share of common stock.
-The rights will become exercisable only if a person acquires beneficial ownership of 17.5% or more of our common stock on the date the rights plan was adopted, such person acquires beneficial ownership of any additional shares of our common stock) or after the date of the Rights Agreement, commences a tender offer that, if consummated, would result in beneficial ownership by a person of 17.5% or more of our common stock.
+The rights will become exercisable only if a person acquires beneficial ownership of 17.5% or more of our common stock (or, in the case of a person who beneficially owned 17.5% or more of our common stock on the date the rights plan was adopted, such person acquires beneficial ownership of any additional shares of our common stock) or after the date of the Rights Agreement, commences a tender offer that, if consummated, would result in beneficial ownership by a person of 17.5% or more of our common stock.
 The rights will expire on September 20, 2016, unless the rights are earlier redeemed or exchanged.